t-keazirian/google-books-cli/README.md

 #### To Save a Book To Reading List:

-- locate and copy the `id` of the book you would like to save to your reading list (the `id` will be in your search results)
+- locate and copy the `id` of the book you would like to save to your reading list (the `id` will be in your search results in blue)
 - in command line prompt, type ` gbooks-cli save --id yourBookId` (changing `yourBookId` to the ID you have selected from the search list)
-- your new book's information will save to your `reading-list` file
+- your new book's information will save to your `reading-list.txt` file

+#### To Print Your Reading List:

+- in your command line prompt, type `gbooks-cli list`

 ### Helpful Resources: